Hallikar

+Hallikars are known as “SEEMA” cows in the Rayala Seema region of Telangana.

+Hallikars are also seen in Tamil Nadu-Karnataka border regions.

+DODDI = Hallikars are still domesticated in hundreds in villages around forests in Karnataka,Tamil nadu borders.

 It is one of the two breeds, along with Amrit Mahal, which have received the royal patronage and care from the erstwhile Maharajas of Mysore State through conservation and development.
 The breed is said to be the origin of Amrit Mahal cattle.

 The Department of Posts, Government of India commemorated the breed by releasing a postage stamp in its name in 2000.